dell/omnia/docs/Security/ENABLE_SECURITY_MANAGEMENT_STATION.md

 ## Limiting User Authentication over sshd

-Users logging into this host will can be __optionally__ allowed or denied using an access control list.
+Users logging into this host can be __optionally__ allowed or denied using an access control list.
 All users to be allowed or denied are to be listed in the variable `user` in `security_vars.yml`.

 >> __Note:__ All users on the server will have to be defined manually.
 Omnia does not create any users by default.